Get stories and expert advice on all things related to college and parenting.

 Try to be aware of what they're doing.
 It’s possible they made a habit of drinking at parties at school.
-No matter your personal stance on underage drinking, continuing this habit over break can pose more danger because they’re more likely to be driving home afterwards.
-Don’t beat around the bush — talk openly with your student and make sure they understand the danger and where you stand on this issue.
+No matter your personal stance on underage drinking, continuing this habit over break can pose more danger because they’re more likely to be driving home afterward.
+Don’t beat around the bush — talk openly with your students and ensure they understand the danger and where you stand on this issue.
 Studies show that the incidence of teen drinking spikes in June and December.

 This may be an internship, summer job or volunteer position, or projects around the house.
-While there should be some time for relaxing, summer shouldn’t be a long Netflix binge.
+While there should be some time for relaxing, summer shouldn’t be one long Netflix binge.

 Yes, you managed fine without them, but an extra person in the house results in more messes.
 Even though they’re no longer full-time residents, they’re not houseguests either.
 Since other family members have chores, they should as well.
 At the minimum, they should clean and pick up after themselves.

 After your children have left the nest, their return can be a bit tough — for all of you.
 The space you share feels different somehow.
-They have changed, and so have you.
+They've changed, and so have you.